AMERICAN RED CROSS

 NORTH CAROLINA DEPARTMENT OF HEALTH AND HUMAN SERVICES

-The North Carolina Department of Health and Human Services is offering the Hope4NC helpline for people needing mental-health support due to the ongoing COVID-19 pandemic.
-Anyone can get free and confidential emotional support and helpful resources 24/7 via telephone, text, or chat.
-This service is also available in Spanish.
-The Hope4NC helpline number is 855-587-3463; click here for more info, to start a chat, send a text message, and to get help in Spanish.
+The North Carolina Department of Health and Human Services is offering the Hope4NC helpline for people needing free and confidential emotional support, counseling referrals and community resources.
+The Hope4NC helpline number is 855-587-3463; click here for more info, to start a chat, send a text message, and to get help in English or Spanish.

 NORTH CAROLINA READING SERVICE